Board of Directors

 Robert Anthony Podesta

 Robert Podesta joins 42nd Street Moon with over 30 years of financial, theatrical, and professional public experience.
 Born in Chicago, Illinois, Podesta would go on to be schooled at Georgetown Prep, the University of Notre Dame, and the London School of Economics and Political Science before coming back to Chicago.
-While in Chicago he served as the Vice-President of the Board of Directors for the famed Steppenwolf Theatre Company.
-His varied experiences include an internship at the White House, Campaign Chair for a Senate election campaign; and founding member of the Chicago Board Options Exchange.
-He is currently the President, Chair, or Principal in Podesta & Co.; Flynn Industries, Inc.; Bar Animal Productions; and a number of LLC's.
+While in Chicago he served as the Vice President of the Board of Directors for the famed Steppenwolf Theatre Company.
+His varied experiences include an internship at the White House, Campaign Chair for a Senate election campaign, and founding member of the Chicago Board Options Exchange.
+He is currently the President, Chair, and Principal in Podesta & Co.; Flynn Industries, Inc.; Bar Animal Productions; and a number of LLCs.
 He is married to Lisa Michelle née Bemis, and has three children Nicholas, Juliann, and Madeleine.

 Stephanie Rhoads – Co-Founder/Producing Artistic Director